carsonslater/carsonslater-blog/content/authors/admin/_index.md

 title: Carson Slater
 ---

 Greetings!
 My name is Carson Slater, and I am really passionate about sharing my faith in Jesus Christ!
-I am spending the upcoming summer in the Czech Republic, where I will be interning for an organization called Josiah Venture.
+I am spending the summer in the Czech Republic, where I am interning for an organization called Josiah Venture.

 {style="text-align: justify;"}